-At a given time in the presentation a point is made that progressing the CMM level of a company not only allows to obtain very good estimations, but also development costs are reduced.
+At a given time in the presentation, a point is made that progressing the CMM level of a company not only allows them to obtain very good estimations but also development costs are reduced.

 So, what can prevent any wise company manager/owner/leader to climb the CMM ladder?
-I have three hypothesis and my guess is that the real reason is a specific combination of these three.
+I have three hypotheses and my guess is that the real reason is a specific combination of these three.

 - Mystical Data.
 At CMM level 0 the company is in the wilderness of mystic evaluation.
-There are no scientific data since there is no data collection a thus no data elaboration.
-The company may, in “bona fide”, reckoning that current practice is actual faster without the burden of process.
+There is no scientific data since there is no data collection a thus no data elaboration.
+The company may, in “bona fide”, reckoning that current practice is actually faster without the burden of the process.